Policy

 Specific attendance and engagement requirements for postgraduate researcher students are outlined in the University’s Research Degree Quality Code.

-The University has adopted a blended approach to teaching and learning for most of the on-campus, taught provision.
-The teaching delivery focusses on on-campus small group and practical teaching, and a mix of in-person and online delivery of lectures and other larger group teaching which is discipline-dependent.
+The University offers a diverse range of programmes of which the majority are delivered on one of its, or its partners, campus locations.
+In the main the teaching delivery focusses on on-campus activities and practical teaching sessions.
+Additional elements may include a mix of in-person and online delivery of lectures and other larger group teaching which is discipline-dependent.

-The University will consider flexibility in attendance requirements for students in protected groups, including making reasonable adjustments for disabled students where possible, in line with its responsibilities under the Equality Act (2010).
-Such flexibility will take account of students’ individual circumstances and any supportive evidence provided.
+The University will consider flexibility in attendance requirements for students in protected groups, including, where possible, making reasonable adjustments for disabled students, in line with its responsibilities under the Equality Act (2010).
+Such flexibility will, where reasonable, take account of students’ individual circumstances and any supportive evidence provided.

-Students should contact their School as soon as possible should they anticipate any difficulties in meeting attendance and engagement requirements associated with their programme or studies.
+There may be circumstances in which students are unable to attend campus, for example due to illness or family circumstances.
+Students should contact their School as soon as possible should they anticipate any difficulties in meeting attendance and engagement requirements associated with their programme.
+Early notification allows the University to put in place appropriate support to cover such short-term.

 Attendance and engagement monitoring requirements

-1. Students are required to attend all centrally timetabled scheduled teaching events (where this is a feature of the study programme) in all years of study unless flexibility in attendance has been approved for an individual student as part of their individual learning plan by their School.
+1. Students are required to attend all centrally timetabled scheduled teaching events (whether undertaken on campus face to face or online via synchronous learning technologies), where this is a feature of the study programme, in all years of study.
+There may be exception to this where some degree of reasonable flexibility in attendance has been approved for an individual student as part of their individual learning plan by their School.

-2. Schools will monitor attendance on campus and engagement online for all centrally timetabled teaching events across all years of study.
+2. Schools will monitor attendance and engagement on campus and online for all centrally timetabled teaching events across all years of study.
+Note The University reserves the right to undertake spot checks on attendance periodically.

-3. Schools with programmes accredited by professional bodies (e.g. Dentistry, Education, Engineering, Medicine, Nursing ) will align the approach with their regulatory requirements, e.g. this may require additional monitoring of learning, teaching and assessment activities.
+3. Schools with programmes accredited by professional bodies will align the approach with their regulatory requirements, e.g. this may require additional monitoring of learning, teaching, practice and assessment activities.
+These requirements will be set out in programme regulations and handbooks.

-4. The threshold for intervention is when a student’s attendance at centrally timetabled scheduled teaching events drops below 80%.
-For accredited programmes this may be higher.
+5. The threshold for intervention is when a student’s attendance at centrally timetabled scheduled teaching events drops below 80%.
+For professionally accredited programmes this may be higher.

 International students